RenzoRomeo/MinecraftClone/README.md

 # TODO

-- Create classes for every type of cube, each one with their atlas coordinates.
+- Classes for every type of cube, each one with their atlas coordinates.
+- Player.
+- Only render visible blocks.
+- Placing/removing blocks.
-- Create player.
+- Inventory.
-- Create chunks.
+- Chunks.
-- Make world a collection chunks.
 - Procedural terrain generation.
 - Lighting.